A long-term climate change experiment

 The research site is located in an exceptionally diverse forest that harbours more than 400 trees from 14 different species.
 The site is equipped with latest infrastructure, including 60 automated point dendrometers, automated soil respiration chambers, 72 ceramic suction cups at various locations and depths across the site, and a range of automated environmental sensors in the soil, the forest floor and in the canopy.
 A key piece of infrastructure is the new Swiss Canopy Crane II (SCC II), a 50 m tall crane with a 50 m jib that provides canopy access to 250 trees from 12 different species.

-In the fall of 2019, we will install a 3100 m2 large roof under the canopy of the trees.
-The roof will consist of almost 1000 movable panels that can be automatically opened and closed.
+We are planning to install a 3100 m2 large roof under the canopy of the trees.
+The roof will consist of several segments of almost 1000 movable panels that can be automatically opened and closed.
 With this roof, we will exclude a fraction of the precipitation from the forest soil and simulate as such a future, drier climate over the next twenty years in order to address our research questions.